Do You Want to be More Sustainable?

 Reduce what you use, buy less stuff, produce less, consume what you have.
 Make a list before you do food shopping and don’t buy more than you need- wouldn’t you rather have a few extra pennies than throw away those perishable goods you didn’t really want or need?

-Purchase products that are reusable or recyclable instead of disposable, like glass water bottles, fabric shopping bags and reuseable coffee cups.
+Purchase products that are reusable or recyclable instead of disposable, like glass water bottles, eco friendly gift wrapping paper, fabric shopping bags and reuseable coffee cups.
 Also remember to finish up products.
 Don’t just throw things away when you have bought a replacement.

 Recycle what can be recycled: aluminium cans, glass jars, many plastics, and think about composting what’s not able to be recycled.
 Many councils have a food bin service to take away scraps for composting, which is a great idea.
 Take used clothes to thrift shops or to a garment collection service for re-use or recycling.
 If it ends up in the bin, it will sit in landfill, unable to rot down.

 When we use these three steps in our life, we create a sustainable lifestyle and are not contributing to climate change.
 By reducing what you buy, what goes into the trash, or what’s wasted, you’re helping reduce what contributes to greenhouse gases in our atmosphere!